ikz87/dots-2.0/README.md

 <img src="https://user-images.githubusercontent.com/98569017/217688736-09199751-0e3d-4c43-8114-11694ddbb948.png" width=50%>
 And that's it, this will make all your Gtk applications follow the colorscheme extracted from your wallpaper.

+  <br></br>
-If you had previously installed this rice, you might wanna delete the following folders and its contents:
+If you had previously installed this rice, I'd advice you reinstall and then probably delete the following folders and its contents:
 - `~/Documents/Sounds`
 - `~/Pictures/Important`
 - `~/Pictures/Wallpapers`